Tinder/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 Native mobile applications need to be good citizens within their host device and operating system.
 Memory leaks and even normal memory use must be managed carefully.
 This can be challenging enough in a small app, and inside a large codebase it can quickly become unmanageable without a clear plan.
 The Nodes architecture provides controls for the lifecycle of each feature screen in the application which allows all memory of each experience to be reclaimed.

+## Introduction

+In a Nodes based application, the code implementation for a single screen is referred to as a "node".
+And the application can be thought of as a node tree, where navigating from screen to screen creates the branches, in other words attaching nodes to other nodes.

+Each node is comprised of a few pre-defined types working in conjunction to power the screen and provide clean separation of concerns.
+For example, interaction handling and business logic for a screen is contained within the node's `Context`, while each node's `Flow` is used for routing to other screens by attaching to other nodes in the application.
+The view of each node then remains solely focussed on presentation.
+Each node can contain state which is transformed into view state and provided to the view for display.

 ## Topics

 ### Plugin